triton-inference-server/model_navigator/docs/optimize_for_triton.md

 The Triton Model Navigator supports a single command to run through the process and step-by-step execution going through each stage.

-The `model-navigator run` command replaces the old default behavior where all the steps are being performed one by one.
+The `model-navigator optimize` command replaces the old default behavior where all the steps are being performed one by one.
 Review the other commands to learn more about the process:
 - [Model Conversion](advanced/conversion.md)
 - [Triton Model Configurator](advanced/triton_model_configurator.md)
 - [Profiling](advanced/profiling.md)